jblindsay/go-spatial/README.md

 go get github.com/jblindsay/go-spatial
 ```

-You may then build the an executable file using the ```go build``` tool.
+You may then build an executable file using the ```go build``` tool.
 Pre-compiled versions of the GoSpatial executable will be provided for various supported platforms in the near future and distributed from the [Centre for Hydrogeomatics](http://www.uoguelph.ca/~hydrogeo/software.html "Centre for Hydrogeomatics homepage") homepage.

 ##Usage